-Sooooo….this paper turned up at JC last week (thanks to Nicola P) and whilst I’m not sure that it meets all three of our criteria for a top JC paper it is relevant as a week barely seems to go by without someone questioning the dose/route/brand/colour/size/ethnicity of medicine for croup.
+This paper turned up at JC last week, and whilst I’m not sure that it meets all three of our criteria for a top journal club paper, it is relevant as a week barely seems to go by without someone questioning the dose/route/brand/colour/size/ethnicity of medicine for croup.

-Rule of thumb chaps and chapesses ‘The greater the dogma, the greater the ignorance’.
+Rule of thumb – ‘The greater the dogma, the greater the ignorance’.
 Someone cleverer than I said that, but I’m happy to plagiarise ‘cos it’s true.

 Anyway, Croup arrives as a question once again in the journal Emergency Medicine Australia, but this time the question relates to speed of onset in mild to moderate croup.